ayushjoseph/windows-boot-recovery-gpt/README.md

 📌 Overview

-This project documents a real system breakdown where a partition-level operation corrupted the GPT partition table, wiped all partitions, removed the EFI boot manager, and pushed the system into PXE network boot.
+This project documents a real system breakdown where a partition-level disk operation corrupted the GPT partition table, removed all partitions, deleted the EFI boot manager, and forced the system into PXE network boot.

-The laptop was completely unbootable.
+The laptop became completely unbootable.

-Instead of sending the machine for service, I diagnosed the problem at the storage and firmware level, rebuilt the disk manually, reinstalled Windows, fixed driver failures, and optimized the system for development work.
+Instead of sending the machine for service, I diagnosed the issue at the storage and firmware level, manually rebuilt the disk layout, reinstalled Windows, resolved driver failures, and optimized the system for development and daily use.

-This repo serves as:
+This repository serves as:

-A real-world troubleshooting example
+A real-world troubleshooting case study

 A learning resource for OS internals

-A practical system recovery guide
+A practical Windows recovery reference

-A demonstration of recovery-level thinking
+A demonstration of recovery-level system thinking

 💥 What Went Wrong

 A disk utility rebuild operation overwrote a corrupted GPT header.

-Instant result:
+Immediate impact:

 All partitions disappeared